Vibes is live

 Organize your library in Engine DJ.

-Engine DJ structures your music with crates, playlists, and colors you build by hand.
+Engine DJ structures your music with playlists, folders, and Smartlists you build by hand.
 Here is how to set up a system that holds up, and how to organize by feel in far less time.

 A library you can navigate on a player, with no laptop.